-Vergam Dental Surgery is owned by the Registered Manager9 who also acted as the Responsible Individual10 and the principle dentist.
+Restore Dental Surgery is owned by the Registered Manager11 who also acted as the Responsible Individual12 and the principle dentist.
 The Registered Manager is supported by a wider team of clinical and non-clinical staff.

-We found the practice to have clear lines of accountability and staff told us they understood their roles and responsibilities.
+The practice manager provides the day to day management of the practice.
+We found the practice to have good leadership and staff understood their roles and responsibilities.